Non-Lucrative Visa (NLV) - Guide

-It is vital that you take out the correct type of private health insurance when applying for a non-lucrative visa.
-The Spanish authorities will check that your private health insurance offers at least equal cover to the Spanish Healthcare System, without any copayments, excess or exclusions.
+It is vital that you put into place the correct type of health insurance cover when applying for a non-lucrative visa.
+The Spanish authorities will check that your health insurance offers at least equal cover to the Spanish Healthcare System, without any copayments, excess or exclusions.
 If you are a UK national with a UK retirement pension, you can use your UK NHS cover, using an S1 form.
 Everyone one else needs to purchase private health insurance.

 Start the process for your visa application at the Spanish consular office for your region and country.
 You will probably need to book an appointment by email before going in person to the office.
 Consult the Spanish Consulate website for your country to find the office you need.

 Send an email to the consulate with the following information: